 - Lin, Chien-Jer Charles, & Ahrens, Kathleen.
 (2010).
 Ambiguity advantage revisited: Two meanings are better than one when accessing Chinese Nouns.
 Journal of Psycholinguistic Research 39, 1-19.

 - Lin, Chien-Jer Charles.
 (2008).
 The processing foundation of head-final relative clauses.
 Language and Linguistics 9, 813-38.

 Book Chapters in Peer-Reviewed Edited Volumes

-- Lin, Chien-Jer Charles. (in press).
-Comprehension of Chinese relative clauses.
+- Lin, Chien-Jer Charles.
+(2016).
+Sentence processing: Relative clauses.
 In C.-T. James Huang, James Myers, & Rint Sybesma (eds.)
 Encyclopedia of Chinese Language and Linguistics.
 Brill.

 - Lin, Chien-Jer Charles.
 (2012).
 Distinguishing grammatical and processing explanations of syntactic acceptability.
 In James Myers (ed.)
 In Search of Grammar: Experimental and Corpus-Based Studies (pp.119-137).
 Language and Linguistics Monograph Series 48.
 Academia Sinica, Taipei.

 - Lin, Chien-Jer Charles.
 (2011).
 Processing (in)alienable possessions at the syntax-semantics interface.
 In Raffaella Folli, & Christiane Ulbrich (eds.)
 Interfaces in Linguistics: New Research Perspectives (pp.351-367).
 New York: Oxford University Press.